sagemathinc/sbir2015/description.md

 based on heuristics), would ensure that the problems in SCIP are more discoverable by instructors.

-### Problem management is a rats nest
+### Problem management is a rat's nest

-Problem management is a real rats nest: rosters, scores, partial credit for late assignments, extended deadlines for sick students, multiple or unlimited attempts to solve problems, and automated peer grading of advanced problems (e.g.,
+Problem management is a real rat's nest: rosters, scores, partial credit for late assignments, extended deadlines for sick students, multiple or unlimited attempts to solve problems, and automated peer grading of advanced problems (e.g.,